jonSurrey/JonContextMenu/README.md

 .setBackgroundColorTo(.white, withAlpha: 0.5)
 // The idle colour of the items(when there is no interaction).
 The default colour is white .setItemsDefaultColorTo(.black)
 // The idle colour of the items' icon(when there is no interaction).
-The default colour is darkGray .setIconsDefaultColorTo(.white)
+There is no deafault colour.
+// If you don't set it, the icon will have no tint colour and will display the original image's colour .setIconsDefaultColorTo(.white)
 // The active colour of the items(when there is interaction).
 The default colour is darkRed .setItemsActiveColorTo(.white)
 // The active colour of the items' icon(when there is interaction).
-The default colour is white .setIconsActiveColorTo(.black)
+There is no deafault colour.
+// If you don't set it, the icon will have no tint colour and will display the original image's colour .setIconsActiveColorTo(.black)
 // The colour of the title of the items.
 The default colour is darkGray .setItemsTitleColorTo(.black)